drivendataorg/zamba/docs/docs/quickstart.md

 ### What videos can I use?

 `zamba` supports the same video formats as FFMPEG, [which are listed here](https://www.ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features).
-The models were trained primarily on `.mp4` and `.avi` videos that were each between 15 seconds and 1 minute long.
+The built-in models were trained primarily on `.mp4` and `.avi` videos that were each between 15 seconds and 1 minute long.

 ### How do I input my videos to `zamba`?